Simulating indefinite causal order with Rindler observers: Equal proper times condition for a pair of Rindler observers

-Here we give a simple derivation of the relation between proper accelerations of two Rindler observers that must be satisfied so that a photon's worldline intersects worldlines of the Rindler observers at the same moment of their individual proper time. \\[0.2cm] From (Fig. A1) we can see that
+Here we give a simple derivation of the relation (\ref{eq::16}) that has to be satisfied if a photon's worldline is to intersect a pair of Rindler worldlines at the same moment of their proper times.
+We set $c=1$.